 The most basic form of a market-based policy is a tax that sets a price on each unit of pollution.
 A tax on pollution provides an incentive for an entity to reduce the quantity of pollution produced by changing its processes or adopting new technology.
-Taxes on greenhouse gases (GHGs) can come in two broad forms: an emissions tax, which is based on the quantity of emissions an entity produces; and a tax on goods or services that are generally GHG-intensive (e.g. a carbon tax on gasoline).
+Taxes on greenhouse gases (GHGs) can come in two broad forms: an emissions tax, which is based on the quantity of emissions an entity produces; and a tax on goods or services that are generally GHG-intensive, such as a carbon tax on gasoline.

 A pollution tax differs from a cap-and-trade system in that the latter places a quantitative limit on emissions while the former places a limit on the price of the pollutant.
 Both policy instruments can be equally effective in reducing pollution.